Crows live in many of the same areas as squirrels. Therefore, it’s not surprising for you to ask “Do crows eat squirrels?

 Crows may eat dead squirrels from time to time, but their diet doesn’t rely on squirrel meat.
 Instead of preying on squirrels, crows eat what squirrels leave behind.
 Crows, instead of hunting squirrels, have a symbiotic relationship with squirrels.

-A squirrel is not an easy kill for a crow.
-Only the very young squirrels are vulnerable to crows.
+Crows will eat squirrels if they are hungry and there is no other food available to them.
+Although crows will hunt squirrels, a squirrel is not an easy kill for a crow.
+Only very young squirrels are vulnerable to crows.
 In fact, it could be very dangerous for crows to actively hunt mature squirrels.
 If a crow eats a squirrel, it will eat it as roadkill.

 In this informative scientific breakdown of how crows eat squirrels, we’ll cover everything from methodology to some tips and tricks to keeping crows away from your bird feeder.
 Let’s get started!